ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 # RealFi DAO Solution Scope

-The current document aims to conceptualize forming a DAO for Cardano stake pool operators (SPOs) participating in the [RealFi](https://realfi.co/) Accelerator Program in enough detail to enable stakeholders to understand the new business capabilities that the initiative will deliver.
+The current document aims to conceptualize forming a DAO for Cardano stake pool operators (SPOs) participating in the [RealFi](https://realfi.co/) SPO Accelerator Program in enough detail to enable stakeholders to understand the new business capabilities that the initiative will deliver.

 ## Business Goals